 There is nothing like an increase in rates to stir up the silent majority, including myself.

-More than 10,000 people did the online survey, another 15,000 (so far) have signed the e-petition and social media is abuzz.
+Over 10,000 did the online survey, another 15,000 are signing an e-petition and social media is abuzz.

-However, I believe that there are fundamental principles that are being swept under the carpet and which should be investigated.
+However, I believe there are fundamental principles that are being swept under the carpet, and which should be investigated.

-The NSW Auditor General, the Office of Local Government and past Administrators, CEOs and DFOs have all had skin the game.
+The NSW Auditor General, the Office of Local Government and past Administrators, CEOs and CFOs have all had skin in the game.

-They all knew something was wrong with Council’s official financial statements, but they didn’t dig deep enough until it was too late.
+They all knew something was wrong with the CCC’s official financial statements but they didn’t dig deep enough until it was too late.

 This resulted in the official bottom line showing $129.5M more than the real figure.